J3rry-c/Server-Client/README.md

-# server-client-with-chat-
+# server client
 in this code I made server/client with small chat between them, using python 3.7.2.
 I hope you like it